 Repaying a loan from the Government of Canada

-When you are provided with financial assistance, you sign an application for the amount of the loan and an undertaking to repay.
-The loan must be repaid in full as soon as possible after you return to Canada.
+When you are provided with financial assistance from the Government of Canada, you sign an application for the amount of the loan and an undertaking to repay it.
+The loan must be repaid in full within 30 days after you receive the invoice.

-You will receive an invoice from Foreign Affairs and International Trade Canada detailing your debt.
+After your return to Canada, you will receive an invoice from Global Affairs Canada detailing the amount of your debt.
 The invoice will include a customer number, which you should use as a reference.
-There are a variety of payment options available:
+There are two payment options:

-- Passport Canada: You may pay in person at a Passport Canada office by debit card, credit card, certified cheque or money order.
+- Canada's Passport Program: You may pay in person at a Passport Program office by debit card, credit card, certified cheque or money order.
 Make sure you have your customer number available.

-- Foreign Affairs and International Trade Canada: You may pay by money order, certified cheque or post-dated personal cheques payable to the “Receiver General for Canada” (allow 30 days for personal cheques to clear).
+- Global Affairs Canada: You may pay by money order, certified cheque or post-dated personal cheques payable to the “Receiver General for Canada” (allow 30 days for personal cheques to clear).
 Cheques should include your customer number and be mailed to the following address:

 If you do not receive an invoice, please contact us toll-free at 1-800-267-6788 (or 613-996-8885) to ensure that we have your correct mailing address.